Skip to main content

 5 mentions Positive Neutral Negative

 The game's story aspect is largely centered on player creativity, allowing users to craft their own narratives within the gameplay.
-However, some reviewers express a desire for a more structured storyline, as the current focus on level creation often leads to a lack of depth in storytelling.
-Overall, while the game encourages personal storytelling, it may benefit from a more developed narrative framework.
+However, some reviewers express a desire for a more structured storyline, feeling that the current focus on level creation lacks depth and narrative engagement.

 • “You get to make your own 'story' in Draw Your Game, just as the name suggests so eloquently.”